Data-driven modeling of multivariate stochastic trajectories -- Application to water waves: Summary Discussion

 The proposed statistical model is interpretable to some extent, as it is based on a principal component decomposition of the stochastic trajectories.
 In particular, the principal component(s) driving a trajectory to be extreme can be identified.
 In the present application, the score of the first principal component was found to be extreme for most of the extreme trajectories.
 This observation enabled a parsimonious modeling of the multivariate tail by considering only two conditional HT models.

 The approach is generic and can be applied to model other multivariate processes.
 As the number of variables increases, additional composite principal components may be needed to faithfully capture the trajectories, which in turn would increase the model’s dimensionality.
 However, this increase would not be necessarily substantial, since joint FPCA can exploit correlations between the trajectories of different variables.
 For instance, in the examples considered in this paper, the trajectories of $\un$ and $\sx$ exhibit a strong positive correlation.
 The method can also be applied to model waves over their entire period, rather than restricting the analysis to the water-entry phase.
 Extending the analysis to the full wave period may likewise require additional principal components.
+Investigating the practicality of the proposed approach for configurations necessitating higher dimensionality may be the subject of future research.